tfxl/CA_projects/workbook_T1A1/TimothyLong_T1A1.md

 ### 1) TCP

-With multiple computer manufacturers and configuratations, a standard was required to allow this range of technology to communicate.
+With multiple computer manufacturers and configurations, a standard was required to allow this range of technology to communicate.
 This standard was TCP/IP (Transmission Control Protocol / Internet Protocol) (1) and remains one of the most frequently used protocols for end-to-end data transfers (2).

 More specifically, the TCP handles packet ordering and checks for errors in the transfer (3); that is, it maintains a connection with the sender to monitor the transfer of data packets, assembling the data on the receiver side, and requesting any missing pieces of data (3), until the transfer of that data is completed.
 In this way, it can ensure the integrity of data from source to destination (2) which is essential in the information sharing internet where reliable data transfer is required.
-It acknowledges the unpredictable nature of network behavious, where packets of data can be disorganised or lost, and TCP is thus able to reorder data or issue requests for re-delivery (4) to the receiver.
+It acknowledges the unpredictable nature of network behaviors, where packets of data can be disorganised or lost, and TCP is thus able to reorder data or issue requests for re-delivery (4) to the receiver.

-While some alternative protocols exist, these may make sacrafices to certain TCP characteristics, such as the User Datagram Protocol (UDP).
-While UDP is a faster protocol, it lacks certain controls that the TCP handles, such as acknoweldgements and connection startups which, while slower, ensure more reliable data transmission (2).
-So alternative protocols such as UDP may be suited for transmisions such as video streaming, where speed is prioritized over accuracy.
+While some alternative protocols exist, these may make sacrafices to certain TCP characteristics, such as seen in the User Datagram Protocol (UDP).
+While UDP is a faster protocol, it lacks certain controls that the TCP handles, such as acknowledgements and connection startups which, while slower, ensure more reliable data transmission (2).
+So alternative protocols such as UDP may be suited for transmissions such as video streaming, where speed is prioritized over accuracy.
 Conversely, high-level protocols prefer the reliability of TCP, such as :

 > File Transfer Protocol (FTP) (peer-to-peer file sharing)
 > Secure Shell (SSH) and
 > Telnet

-> (2)
+_Source (2)_

-> TCP is also used for email transfers through Intenet Message Access Protocol (IMAP) and for accessing the web via HTTP (2) demonstrating the importance in a variety of internet data transfers relying on TCP reliability characteristics.
+TCP is also used for email transfers through Internet Message Access Protocol (IMAP) and for accessing the web via HTTP (2) demonstrating the importance in a variety of internet data transfers relying on TCP reliability characteristics.

 1. Sebesta, R. (2013) Programming the World Wide Web, 7th ed.
 Boston, Person Education, Inc, p3
 2. Fortinet, _What is TCP?_, viewed 17/09/2021, <https://www.fortinet.com/resources/cyberglossary/tcp-ip?>
 3. Cloudflare, _What are IP & TCP?_, viewed 17/09/2021 <https://www.cloudflare.com/en-au/learning/ddos/glossary/tcp-ip/>
 4. ExtraHop, _Transmission Control Protocol (TCP)_, viewed 17/09/2021, <https://www.extrahop.com/resources/protocols/tcp/>

+&nbsp;

 ### 2) HTTP and HTTPS

 Hypertext Transfer Protocol (HTTP) is a protocol that allows data to be communicated through the World Wide Web (1) by encoding and transporting data between a client and web server (2).
 Having been invented along with HTML to create the interactive web browser (1), HTTP thus belongs not only in the foundation of data exchanges on the web (3) but remains the primary protocol for data sharing over the internet (2).
 Users accessing the web will rely on HTTP or HTTPS (explained later) to access website data through their browsers, or send information to servers, as explained below.

 Importantly, HTTP itself relies on an underlying protocol such as TCP (2) to form communication connections between clients and servers (1) by managing the reliable transfer of data packets.
 This allows HTTP to focus not on the transfer of data per se, but rather on how that data is read and processed (4).

 The communication method that HTTP relies on is through requests and responses between clients and servers (5), with the requests being initiated through the client recipient, often being the web browser (3), and responses being sent by the server (3).
 Amongst a host of others, the two most common HTTP requests are "POST" and "GET" (4) with the first typically indicating that information is being submitted to the server, such as form information (6).
 The "GET" request seeks information to be returned from the server, such as the details of a website (6) through the HTML document, the scripts and the CSS file (3).

 In further detail, the HTTP request is sent with a header section which contains core information such as as the method (eg "GET"), the browser being used and the type of data being requested (6).
 It also contains a body, which carries additional information, including any data being submitted (eg via the method "POST") (6).
 Responses are typically sent with an HTTP Status code (that indicates whether the HTTP request is successful or not through the use of three-digit codes) (6), their own Response Header and possibly a HTTP Response Body, particularly the case in a successful "GET" method request (6).

 It should be noted that HTTP does have security concerns, and can be exploited by malicious actors, who may utilise techniques such as cross-site scripting (XSS) or HTTP request smuggling (1).
 While not addressing all of the security vulnerabilities of HTTP (1), the use of HTTPS (Hypertext Transfer Protocol Secure) is encrypted to improve the protection of sensitive data being transferred (7) which can become particularly relevant when using the "POST" method to send information such as passwords or credit card information.
 This encryption security is know as Transport Layer Security (TLS) and was formally known as Secure Sockets Layer (SSL) (7)(a) and makes use of a private key (held by the server) and a public key (available to users) with the former used to decrypt the latter (7).

-HTTPS has a further advantage of preventing third parties from injecting unapproved content into their webpages, which can protect against not only malacious actors, but also agains Internet Service Providers from injecting their own advertisement content into pages (7)
+HTTPS has a further advantage of preventing third parties from injecting unapproved content into their webpages, which can protect against not only malicious actors, but also against Internet Service Providers from injecting their own advertisement content into pages (7)

 (a) TLS has been colloquially referred to as SSL, yet SSL is actually deprecated (or supposed to be) due to exploitable vulnerabilities (8)